lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   -rwxr--r--  ...  compile-cpp.bat

 All five of the default batch files should have "``-rwx``" at the beginning of the permissions block (indicating you are allowed to read, write, and execute/run the file).
-If not, then give the file execute permission:
+If not, then set the permissions:

 .. code-block:: none